Service (service as action and community service) is an integral component of the MYP.

-In grade 12, students who provide community service may be eligible for service awards.
+In grades 8-12, students who provide community service may be eligible for service awards.

-Students are required to record their own hours in Managebac.
-For students in grade 8-10, hours may be counted from the first day of school in grade 8 until the last week of classes in June.
+Students in grade 8-10 are required to record their own hours in Managebac.
+Hours may be counted from the first day of school in grade 8 and volunteer work during the summer months can also be included.

-grade 11 and 12's will use Managebac to record their hours.
+Grade 11 and 12's will use their own method to record their hours.
 For

 - Supervisors cannot be your parents